isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 The Farquhar Garden is named after Major-General William Farquhar, the first British Resident and Commandant of Singapore.
 As a keen naturalist, Farquhar commissioned and compiled natural history drawings of the unique wildlife he encountered in the Malay Peninsula.
 In this garden, visitors are invited to explore and interact with some of the species that Farquhar found noteworthy through ‘living paintings’ in giant frames.
 Examples include guava, jujube, taro and gambier.

 **Spice Garden**
+In 1819, Raffles started a spice plantation at Fort Canning which proved successful and later inspired Singapore's first botanical garden.
+The current Spice Garden comprises three zones – the existing Spice Garden area, the pedestrianised Canning Rise and the Spice Gallery.
+It features more than 180 varieties of plants, such as spice trees and herbs.

 **First Botanic Garden**
 The original and Singapore’s first botanic garden, which Sir Stamford Raffles had established on the eastern slope of the hill in 1822 will be recreated in Armenian Street.
 It will showcase plant spices such as clove and nutmeg introduced to Singapore between the 1820s and 1840s.
 Trees and shrubs will also be planted along [Hill Street](https://eresources.nlb.gov.sg/infopedia/articles/SIP_269_2005-01-19.html), Victoria Street, [Bras Basah Road](https://eresources.nlb.gov.sg/infopedia/articles/SIP_227_2005-01-25.html), Handy Road and Canning Rise, forming the boundaries of the original Botanic Garden.